-The housing market continues to fluctuate and vary across the UK.
+The housing market continues to fluctuate and vary, as anticipation grows for the UK as it sees growth of house prices in early 2020.
 According to the most recent house price index released by Zoopla, we’ve seen a noteworthy growth rate of house prices throughout the country, with a 2.9% rise across Britain’s largest cities.

 Nevertheless, there is a decrease in the speed at which house prices are rising - for the first time in a long while, we’re below 5% in even the most robust cities.
 If you’re looking to sell your house to relocate, it’s worth noting that the south of England’s house price index is displaying promising signs of recovery.